blitz-js/blitzjs.com-translation/docs/maintainer-guide.md

 ### Ask for help

-If you have a question that isn't addressed here, you can go to the `#translations` channel in the [Blitz Discord Server](https://discord.blitzjs.com) and ask your fellow translators for help!
+If you have a question that isn't addressed here, you can go to the `#lang-[your lang]` or `#contributor-website-docs` channel in the [Blitz Discord Server](https://discord.blitzjs.com) and ask your fellow translators for help!